mzazon/awesome-cloud-projects/aws/video-conferencing-chime-sdk/video-conferencing-chime-sdk.md

 # Custom Video Conferencing with Amazon Chime SDK

 ## Problem

 Modern businesses need custom video conferencing solutions that can be seamlessly integrated into their existing applications, branding, and workflows.
 Traditional video conferencing platforms offer limited customization options, lack programmatic control, and don't provide the flexibility to build domain-specific features like custom analytics, compliance recording, or specialized collaboration tools.
 Companies struggle to create differentiated communication experiences that align with their specific business requirements and user interface standards.

 ## Solution

 Amazon Chime SDK provides a comprehensive set of APIs and client libraries to build custom video conferencing applications with full control over the user experience.
-This solution demonstrates how to create a scalable video conferencing platform using Chime SDK for real-time audio/video communications, Lambda for backend logic, API Gateway for RESTful endpoints, and S3 for storing meeting recordings and artifacts.
+This solution demonstrates how to create a scalable video conferencing platform using Chime SDK for real-time audio/video communications, Lambda for backend logic, API Gateway for RESTful endpoints, and DynamoDB for meeting metadata storage.
 The architecture supports custom branding, advanced meeting features, and seamless integration with existing business applications.

 ## Architecture Diagram